HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments: Scheduling in

 \section{Scheduling in \sys}

-We begin by formulating RL training scheduling in heterogeneous environments as a constrained joint optimization of partitioning strategies and assignment strategies.
-We then present our proposed multi-level search framework for search space decomposition and the cost model used to quickly estimate the execution time.
-Finally, we introduce our scheduling algorithm built on successive halving, genetic algorithm and the multi-level search framework.
+We begin by formulating RL training scheduling in heterogeneous environments as a constrained joint optimization problem over partitioning and assignment strategies.
+We then present our multi-level search framework for decomposing the search space, along with a cost model for efficient execution time estimation.
+Finally, we introduce two complementary scheduling algorithms: (1) a hybrid approach based on successive halving and evolutionary search that efficiently identifies near-optimal solutions, and (2) an ILP-based approach that provides optimal solutions when sufficient computational resources are available.